Madduwatta: Textual background

 Madduwatta is known solely from the Indictment of Madduwatta (CTH 147), a fragmentary Hittite text which recounts his exploits from a Hittite perspective.
 The Indictment was written during the reign of the Hittite king Arnuwanda I, but much of the text addresses events from the reign of his predecessor Tudhaliya I/II and frequently cites or quotes earlier documents which do not survive.
 It is unclear whether it was a legal document, a diplomatic warning, or something else, and the extant copy contains errors and corrections which seem to suggest that it was merely a draft.

-The Indictment is notable for containing the earliest mention of Ahhiyawa, which it renders as "Ahhiya", as well as the name Attarsiya, one of only two certain Ahhiyawan personal names in the surviving corpus.
+The Indictment is notable for containing the earliest mention of Ahhiyawa, which it renders as "Ahhiya", as well as the name Attarissiya, one of only two certain Ahhiyawan personal names in the surviving corpus.
 It provides historical context about the growth of Mycenean Greek power in Anatolia, as well as the Hittites' strategy for maintaining their tenuous influence on the Aegean coast.

 Life

 Madduwatta began his career as a "man of importance" in an unknown western Anatolian polity, within the Hittite sphere of influence but beyond its direct control.
-During the reign of the Hittite king Tudhaliya I/II, he was attacked by an Ahhiyawan warlord named Attarsiya and forced to flee.
+During the reign of the Hittite king Tudhaliya I/II, he was attacked by an Ahhiyawan warlord named Attarissiya and forced to flee.
 He was granted asylum by Tudhaliya, to whom he took an oath of allegiance.
-Madduwata was installed as ruler of Zippasla and the Siyanda River Land, while accepting treaty obligations which precluded establishing diplomatic relations or undertaking military enterprises except through the Hittites.
+Madduwatta was installed as ruler of Zippasla and the Siyanta River Land, while accepting treaty obligations which precluded establishing diplomatic relations or undertaking military enterprises except through the Hittites.

 Madduwatta repeatedly violated this agreement.
 Despite Tudhaliya's explicit prohibition, he undertook a disastrous invasion of neighboring Arzawa, at the time ruled by the anti-Hittite king Kupanta-Kurunta.
 Madduwatta not only failed to conquer Arzawa, but needed Hittite reinforcements to bail him out.
-Shortly afterwards, he neglected his treaty obligation to counter anti-Hittite activity in the region, ignoring a second incursion by Attarsiya and once again requiring Hittite military assistance.
+Shortly afterwards, he neglected his treaty obligation to counter anti-Hittite activity in the region, ignoring a second incursion by Attarissiya and once again requiring Hittite military assistance.

-In the subsequent period, Maduwatta undertook a number of successful military exploits, and seems to have established control over a sizable chunk of southwestern Anatolia.
-He attacked and occupied Hittite subject lands including Hapalla and unidentified territories called Iiyalanti, Zumarri, and Wallarimma which may have been part of Lukka.
+In the subsequent period, Madduwatta undertook a number of successful military exploits, and seems to have established control over a sizable chunk of southwestern Anatolia.
+He attacked and occupied Hittite subject lands including Hapalla and unidentified territories called Iyalanti, Zumarri, and Wallarimma which may have been part of Lukka.
 He refused extradition requests from the Hittite king, and incited anti-Hittite rebellion among other vassal states:

 Madduwatta also formed alliances with former enemies.
 He sought a marriage alliance with the Arzawan king Kupanta-Kurunta, though he justified this move to the Hittites by claiming that it was merely a covert assassination attempt.
-He then partnered with Attarsiya to raid the island of Alasiya, which the Hittites claimed as their own.
+He then partnered with Attarissiya to raid the island of Alasiya, which the Hittites claimed as their own.
 In response to Hittite protests, he claimed ignorance:

 The surviving text of the Indictment ends with a verbal confrontation between Madduwatta and an envoy sent by Arnuwanda I. What became of Madduwatta is unknown.